Robert E. Thackston

 To help clients avoid litigation or quickly resolve it when it arises, it is important to understand litigation leverage.
 The best perspective comes from a combination of courtroom work and client contact.
 Robert has tried cases all over the country.
 In, November 2014, he tried a $13 million case with possible punitive damages to a unanimous defense verdict in federal court in Los Angeles.
 Earlier that year, he tried one in state court for 4 months before receiving a dismissal for his client.
 In 2013, he received a defense verdict after a 3 month trial and in 2012 a three week trial resulted in a directed verdict in his client’s favor.
 Despite the courtroom experience, he makes a concerted effort to spend even more time working with clients to avoid litigation, resolve unavoidable cases short of trial and reduce legal costs.

-His experience ranges from plaintiff’s work, representing the family of a woman who drowned in an elevator and landowners whose property was affected by a nearby nuisance to the defense of companies who made a variety of products from toys and consumer goods to turbines, cranes and rigging equipment.
-He has represented manufacturers of a range of products with potentially harmful ingredients like asbestos, benzene, PCBs, silica and dioxin.
-He has also tried commercial, product liability, automotive liability, medical malpractice, general negligence, and federal civil rights cases.
+His experience ranges from plaintiff’s work, representing the family of a woman who drowned in an elevator and landowners whose property was affected by a nearby nuisance, to the defense the owner of a major industrial operation against thousands of nuisance claims for personal injury, properly damage and loss of use and enjoyment.
+He has defended manufacturers who made a range of products from consumer goods, toys, turbines, cranes and rigging equipment to products with a variety of potentially harmful ingredients like asbestos, bauxite, benzene, dioxin, PCBs and silica.
+He has tried commercial, product liability, automotive liability, medical malpractice, general negligence, and federal civil rights cases.
 He also helps clients avoid lawsuits with risk management advice on warnings, warranties, regulations, and post-sale responsibilities.

 Robert is licensed in New York, Virginia, North Carolina, Texas, Illinois and California.
 He takes time to host client and firm educational events at Thackston Farm, a training retreat in East Texas.
 He believes in educating young attorneys to become “Renaissance Lawyers,” capable in all areas of their practice, especially professionalism.
 Feel free to ask him for the slides from that presentation.